Business and Economics

 Business and Economics students gain fluency in foundational economic principles and explore business planning, development, and management.
-Students study the fundamentals of microeconomics, including supply and demand, incentives, pricing and production, followed by macroeconomic concepts such as economic indexes, The Federal Reserve and financial markets, as well as trade agreements and globalization.
+Students study the fundamentals of microeconomics, including supply and demand, incentives, pricing, and production, followed by macroeconomic concepts such as economic indexes, The Federal Reserve, financial markets, trade agreements, and globalization.
 This is an ideal survey course for students considering a college degree in economics, business, or management.
-By the end of the fall semester, students will have a working foundation to analyze current events in the corporate world and the international economy.
+By the end of the fall semester, students have a working foundation to analyze current events in the corporate world and the international economy.

 One Schoolhouse is fully accredited with the Middle States Association of Colleges and Schools and the Western Association of Schools and Colleges through December 1, 2025; we are an approved online publisher for the University of California.